department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="upload-smartphone">How do I upload a photo from my smartphone?</button>
 <div id="upload-smartphone" class="usa-accordion-content">

-You can complete the entire application from your mobile device, if you choose to do so.
+You can complete the entire application from your mobile device if you want to.
 You can select a photo that’s on your smartphone directly from the Veteran ID Card application.

 If you prefer to complete the application on a PC or Mac, you can transfer your photo from your smartphone or digital camera to your computer.
 You can do this by sharing photos using your phone’s photo application tool or by connecting your device to your computer.